FGArandaRodriguez/99minutos-fullstack-interview-test/README.md

 - db_name is how you want to name the db
 - github_user is your username in GitHub
 - github_password is your password in GitHub
+- github_token is your personal token of github, (If you don't have a personal access token, you must create it.
+You can rely on the following link [How to create Github personal access token](https://docs.github.com/es/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token))

 For example: